-- (1) Adequate Consultation The standard of consultation with affected residents consisting of the following: - a.
-Effective dissemination of relevant information and documents including land records, housing budgets, the proposed project, alternative housing options, and comprehensive resettlement plans; - Reasonable time for the public to review comment and object to the proposed plan or project; - c.
-Provision of legal, technical, and other advice to affected persons about their rights and options by the government and/or non-government organizations; - d.
-Public hearing(s) that provide(s) affected persons and their advocates with opportunities to challenge the eviction
+(1) Adequate Consultation - The standard of consultation with affected residents consisting of the following:

+c.
+Provision of legal, technical, and other advice to affected persons about their rights and options by the government d.
+Public hearing(s) that provide(s) affected persons and their advocates with opportunities to challenge the eviction and/or non-government organizations;